fastapi/fastapi/docs/en/docs/virtual-environments.md

     end
 ```

+/// tip

+It's very common in Python packages to try the best to **avoid breaking changes** in **new versions**, but it's better to be safe, and install newer versions intentionally and when you can run the tests to check everything is working correctly.

+///

 Now, imagine that with **many** other **packages** that all your **projects depend on**.
 That's very difficult to manage.
-And you would probably end up trying to run some projects with some **incompatible versions** of the packages, and not knowing why some are working or not.
+And you would probably end up running some projects with some **incompatible versions** of the packages, and not knowing why something isn't working.

 Also, depending on your operating system (e.g. Linux, Windows, macOS), it could have come with Python already installed.
 And in that case it probably had some packages pre-installed with some specific versions **needed by your system**.
 If you install packages in the global Python environment, you could end up **breaking** some of the programs that came with your operating system.